Authorised Distributor · SG

 Handle and store probes correctly when removed

-Not every drifting sensor is worth recalibrating indefinitely.
-If a sensor's as-found drift is increasing significantly calibration over calibration, if it has been exposed to conditions likely to have caused physical damage to the sensing element, or if it is old enough that spare parts or calibration support are becoming harder to source, it is often more cost-effective to replace the sensing probe (or, where the platform allows, just the probe rather than the full transmitter) than to keep recalibrating an instrument that is trending toward failure.
-Tracking calibration history over time, as noted above, is what makes this a proactive decision rather than something only discovered when the sensor finally fails outright.
+A few mistakes show up repeatedly in facilities with unreliable humidity data despite a calibration programme on paper: filing certificates without reviewing the as-found data (missing the early warning signs a sensor is failing); applying the same interval to every sensor regardless of its actual environment; leaving a critical point without a working sensor for an extended period while a replacement is sourced, rather than planning ahead with a spare-probe rotation; and neglecting basic physical maintenance, since a dirty filter or damaged housing affects accuracy independently of when the last calibration was performed.
+Not every drifting sensor is worth recalibrating indefinitely, either.
+If a sensor's as-found drift is increasing calibration over calibration, if it's been exposed to conditions likely to have caused physical damage, or if it's old enough that spares are becoming hard to source, it's often more cost-effective to replace the sensing probe, or just the probe where the platform allows, than to keep recalibrating an instrument trending toward failure.
+Tracking calibration history is what turns this into a proactive decision rather than something discovered only when the sensor fails outright.

 Calibration support in Singapore

-Measurands is an authorised Rotronic distributor and, through our sister calibration lab, supports the ongoing calibration of Rotronic humidity instrumentation locally — including for customers in Batam and Bintan — so facilities don't need to ship instruments overseas or go without a working sensor for weeks at a time.
+Measurands is an authorised Rotronic distributor and, through our sister calibration lab, supports the ongoing calibration of Rotronic humidity instrumentation locally, including for customers in Batam and Bintan, so facilities don't need to ship instruments overseas or go without a working sensor for weeks at a time.
 Where a probe can be exchanged independently of the transmitter, we can also help facilities set up a spare-probe rotation, so a calibrated spare goes in while the original is being recalibrated, keeping critical monitoring points continuously in service.

 Frequently asked questions